denoland/deno_core/ops/op2/README.md

 </td><td>
 String
 </td><td>
-Fastcall available if string is Latin-1.
-Will always create a copy of the String data.
+Fastcall available only if string is Latin-1.
+Will always create an allocated, UTF-8 copy of the String data.
 </td></tr>
 <tr>
 <td>